IgorCielniak/Pryzma-programming-language/README.md

 ```
 pryzma
 ```
-and experiment with it yourself, you always have the 'documentation' that you can look thinks up in
+and experiment with it yourself, you always have the "documentation" that you can look thinks up in